icicle-lang/icicle-lang.github.io/guide/contexts.md

   total / number
 ```

+You can bind many different expressions in a single _let_, by lining the names
+up vertically or by separating them with a semicolon.

-when building features however, a number of other contexts are available.
+When building features however, a number of other contexts are available.

 ### Filter